 - Applicants will normally be expected to hold at least a second class honours degree or equivalent in architecture.
 (Architecture with RIBA Part 1 exemption.
 See conditions for those without Part 1 in notes below.*)

 - Evidence of satisfactory completion of at least nine months of practical training is normally required for acceptance on the full-time course.
 Should applicants have difficulty in accessing conventional practical experience, the admissions team will consider evidence of initiative in finding alternative experience, through voluntary work, competitions, work in associated fields of the construction and design industries and self-generated work.

 - In the part-time mode, your practical training experience may be counted during the first year of attendance if you have studied your BA part-time.
 If you are part-time you should be employed by an architectural practice.

 - A diverse portfolio demonstrating academic and professional experience along with a critical self appraisal

 - All students whose first language is not English will require IELTS 6.5 overall (or equivalent)

-* In exceptional circumstances, applications from students without RIBA Part 1 will be considered subject to prior equivalent academic and practical experience.
+* In exceptional circumstances, applications from students without RIBA Part 1 will be considered subject to prior equivalent academic and practical experience, but the honours degree must be in architecture due to the prescribed and validated nature of the programme.
 Please note, where applicants do not hold RIBA Part 1 and complete and pass the ARB prescribed Part 2 qualification, they will still need to hold an ARB prescribed qualification at Part 1 level (plus an ARB prescribed qualification at Part 3 level together with the required period of practical training) before they can be admitted to the ARB Register.